 I’d kiss a frog even if there was no promise of a Prince Charming popping out of it.
 I love frogs.Cameron Diaz

 History of Save The Frogs Day

-Frogs can be found all over the world, and have been with us for an incredibly long time, with the first ancestor of the modern frog being dated to the Triassic period.
+Frogs can be found all over the world, and have been on the earth for an incredibly long time, with the first ancestor of the modern frog being dated to the Triassic period.
 That’s a really long time ago!
-Since then these almost entirely carnivorous beasties have been devouring every known type of insect all over the world.
+Since then, these almost entirely carnivorous beasties have been devouring every known type of insect all over the world.

-Frogs are often mistaken for toads, the difference being that toads are capable of living on dry land for long periods of time.
-Frogs require very moist environments, in part because their skin is semi-permeable, allowing water and gasses to pass through it with ease.
+Frogs are often mistaken for toads, but there are actually some significant differences between the two.
+The most obvious difference is that toads are capable of living on dry land for long periods of time.
+On the other hand, frogs require very moist environments, in part because their skin is semi-permeable, allowing water and gasses to pass through it with ease.

-Unfortunately, frogs are endangered, the number of frogs in the world has been dropping rapidly since the 1950’s, and it’s believed that over a hundred species of frogs have vanished from the world just since the 80’s!
-Save The Frogs Day works to raise awareness about the dangers they face, and the repercussions of living in a world without frogs.
+Unfortunately, frogs are now endangered.
+The number of frogs in the world has been dropping rapidly since the 1950s, and it is believed that over a hundred species of frogs have vanished from the world just since the 1980s!

 How to Celebrate Save The Frogs Day